-Life Insurance is provided in an amount of \$20,000 for each employee.
+Life Insurance in the amount of \$20,000 is provided for staff whose salary exceeds \$20,000 per year.
+4

 D. Disability Insurance

 The Board shall provide long-term disability insurance for each employee covered by this Agreement.
 Benefits shall be payable upon the expiration of a 30 day elimination period at 66 2/3 percent of annual contractual salary plus fringe benefits.